Krutarth007/mdla-icu-fairness-audit/README.md

-# Unmeasured but Not Unbiased: Demographic Information Encoded in Clinical Missingness and Its Fairness Implications for Critical Care Mortality Prediction
+# Unmeasured but Not Unbiased: The Missingness Demographic Leakage Audit (MDLA) for Calibration-Aware Fairness Evaluation in Critical Care Mortality Prediction

 **Krutarth Patel · Phanindra Beedala**